Dakshayani2005/ats-backend/README.md

 EMAIL_USER=your_email@gmail.com
 EMAIL_PASS=your_app_password

->⚠️ For Gmail, use **App Passwords**, not your normal password.
+> ⚠ For Gmail, use App Passwords, not your normal password.

 5️⃣ Database Setup

 Create database and tables:

 CREATE DATABASE ats_db;

 Run provided SQL scripts or manually create tables as per schema.

-▶️ Running the Application
+▶ Running the Application

 Start API Server